3.1: Assembly Members are the People’s Sworn Deputies

 Members shall be equals and treated equally.
 The IQA shall pay Members for their services.

-Member’s independence is important for the IQA to function effectively.
+Assembly Members’ independence is important for the IQA to function effectively as the People’s sworn deputies.
 It is necessary therefore, that special interest of Members should not form association within the IQA and that the offense will be punishable under law, otherwise substantial attempts at such influence are predictable.

 Compensation is required to make mandatory participation more palatable.